Deterministic photon source of genuine three-qubit entanglement: Comparison of Monte Carlo Simulation with Theory

 To validate our Monte Carlo simulation, we compare the above model with the simulated fidelity in Supplementary Fig.~\ref{fig:compare_kappa_pheno}, which shows good agreement in the limit of $\kappa/\Omega_r\ll 1$.
 The spin-flip error $\kappa/\Omega_r$ introduces damping to the visibility of Rabi oscillations and is related to the quality factor $\text{Q}$ via the $\pi$-pulse duration $T_\pi=\pi/\Omega_r$:

-which holds when the rotation infidelity due to finite $T^*_2$ is negligible, i.e., $\Omega_r\gg 1/T^*_2$.
+which holds when the rotation fidelity error due to finite $T^*_2$ is negligible, i.e., $\Omega_r\gg 1/T^*_2$.
 As a subject of interest, in Supplementary Fig.~\ref{fig:compare_kappa_pheno}(b), $\mathcal{F}^{(N)}_{\text{GHZ}}$ is plotted in the limit of small photon number $N \le5$ at various values of $\text{Q}$.
-Here we observe that a twofold reduction in $\kappa$ (or improvement in $\text{Q}$) could minimize the infidelity per photon to $2\%$.
+Here we observe that a twofold reduction in $\kappa$ (or improvement in $\text{Q}$) could minimize the fidelity error per photon to $2\%$.